Continuous integration and delivery to Azure websites with Bamboo

 For the build step, I'm using the MSBuild task, specifying the version, and then passing in the configuration argument for a Debug build.

-Now that the Tasks are set, I want to do one last thing which is publish my build output as a shared artifact to make it available to my deployment project.
+Now that the Tasks are set, I want to do one last thing: publish my build output as a shared artifact to make it available to my deployment project.
 Via the Artifacts tab, I select Create definition, and then name and supply the pattern for the files to become available.

 Set up your deployment

 First, create a new deployment project and link it to the build plan you just created.
-Your new project will allow you to set up one or more environments for you to promote/deploy your builds to.
-For example, you may want to enable CD to your development web site but you also want the ability to promote a build directly to production.
+Your new project will allow you to set up one or more environments to promote/deploy your builds.
+For example, you may want to enable CD to your development website but you also want the ability to promote a build directly to production.

-For each environment you set up, you'll have the ability to set up the tasks necessary for deployment as well as its triggers and notifications.
+For each environment you set up, you'll be able to set up the tasks necessary for deployment and its triggers and notifications.
 For example, you'll want to trigger a deployment to your development website after each successful build on your main develop branch but would not want that same trigger on your staged production environment.

 /p:DeployOnBuild command along with the

 /p:PublishProfile with a few additional arguments to make the deployment happen successfully.
-The key requirement here however is that I've already downloaded my publishing profile from the Azure portal for my Website and have imported it into my project via the Publish dialog in visual studio.aspx).
-The only customization I've made to the imported profile was to remove the password so that its not stored in source control, allowing me to simply pass it as an argument to my MSBuild deployment task.
+The critical requirement here, however, is that I've already downloaded my publishing profile from the Azure portal for my Website and have imported it into my project via the Publish dialog in visual studio.aspx).
+The only customization I've made to the imported profile was to remove the password so that it's not stored in source control, allowing me to pass it as an argument to my MSBuild deployment task.

 So why MSBuild and not WebDeploy?
-Web deploy is incredibly difficult to use from the command line as many will attest to.
-I've tried and failed myself, which is why I've ultimately settled on this very reliable and customizable method of deployment.
+Web deploy is incredibly difficult to use from the command line, as many will attest to.
+I've tried and failed myself, so I've ultimately settled on this reliable and customizable deployment method.
 And while I'm essentially building the project twice, there is very little overhead in doing so.
 It even gives you an opportunity to tune your deployment build with additional arguments, like switching to Release (with config transforms) when promoting a dev build to production.

 commit -> trigger build -> successful -> trigger deployment -> deployment complete -> ask for raise